11 Biggest IPOs of All-Time: The Largest Initial Public Offerings Ever

 Current valuation (2023): $1.93 trillion.

-The largest IPO of all time somewhat unsurprisingly goes to Saudi Arabian oil giant, Saudi Aramco.
-Rumours swirled that the Saudi royal family called in favors from several friends in high places to ensure that it was the biggest IPO of all time, and put Saudi Arabia on the map.
-Despite this, the stock has performed well since its IPO, showing an annual growth of close to 10%.
+The largest IPO of all time unsurprisingly belongs to Saudi Arabian oil company Saudi Aramco.
+Rumors have circulated that the Saudi royal family called in favors from several of their friends in high places to make sure that their IPO was the biggest IPO of all time and put Saudi Arabia on the map.
+However, in spite of all of that, their stocks have done very well since their IPO and have shown an increase in value of almost 10% per year.

 2. Alibaba Group